Jennifer Zhu Scott Hong Kong

 - A mainland Chinese and a leading expert in Artificial Intelligence, blockchain, data ownership with an insightful understanding of the China context as well as the global landscape

 - Founding Principal, Radian Partners, focusing on AI direct investment for large family owners

 - A published author on AI, China digital monetary policies, blockchain applications, and data ownership.
 A tech columnist of Cai Xin Global

 Jennifer Zhu Scott is Founding Principal of Radian Partners, a private investment firm for large family owners and UHNWIs focusing on Artificial Intelligence, deep tech, and renewable energy.

-Prior to this, she was head of business development and strategy in APAC for Thomson Reuters and led the firm’s speech-to-text, deep search, video-indexing projects.
-She co-founded one of the first education companies in China and exited before moving to the UK as a senior adviser to the education subsidiary of Daily Mail & General Trust.
+Prior, she was head of business development and strategy in APAC for Thomson Reuters and led the firm’s speech-to-text, deep search intelligence, video-indexing projects.
+Born and brought up in a small town of the rual Sichuan in the west China and overcame extreme poverty, Jennifer co-founded one of the first education companies in China and exited before moving to the UK as a senior advisor to the education subsidiary of Daily Mail & General Trust.